fjavierm/ceh/08-Sniffing/README.md

 * **Passive wiretapping**: This type, just, includes monitoring and recording a communication.

-When talking about active sniffing some techniques have been named to help attackers to generate traffic in a network and gather information.
+When talking about active sniffing, some techniques that help attackers to generate traffic in a network and gather information have been named.
 It is time to describe these techniques:

-## MAC Attacks
+### MAC Attacks

 Stands for "Media Access Control Address and a MAC address is a hardware identification number that uniquely identifies each device on a network.
 The MAC address is manufactured into every network card, such as an Ethernet card or Wi-Fi card, and therefore cannot be changed.

 Because there are millions of networkable devices in existence, and each device needs to have a unique MAC address, there must be a very wide range of possible addresses.
 For this reason, MAC addresses are made up of six two-digit hexadecimal numbers, separated by colons.
 For example, an Ethernet card may have a MAC address of 00:0d:83:b1:c0:8e.